Mononucleosis—Child Care and Schools

 • Sharing objects contaminated with saliva (eg, toys, toothbrushes, cups, bottles)

-• May be spread by blood transfusion or organ transplantation
+• May be spread by blood transfusion or organ transplant

 How do you control it?

-• Avoid transfer or contact with saliva (ie, through kissing or sharing respiratory secretions directly or through contact with objects like food utensils, cups, soda cans, and bottles of water).
+• Avoid transfer or contact with saliva (eg, through kissing or sharing respiratory secretions directly or through contact with objects like food utensils, cups, soda cans, and bottles of water).

 • People with signs and symptoms of mononucleosis should not donate blood.